How to Disable Password Strength Meter in WordPress Website?

 Why Disable Password Strength Meter?

 WordPress and WooCommerce add “zxcvbn.min.js” and “password-strength-meter.min.js” JavaScript files to enforce strong password policies across the website.
 However, certain themes may call these files unnecessarily, leading to performance issues.
-To optimize your website’s performance, it’s essential to load these scripts only where they are needed, such as login, checkout, and account pages.
-Disabling the password strength meter feature in WordPress can help eliminate unnecessary code and enhance your website’s performance.
+To improve your website performance, it is best to load these scripts only where they are needed, such as on login, checkout, and account pages.
+Disabling the password strength meter in WordPress removes unnecessary script weight from pages that do not use it.

 How to Disable Password Strength Meter with The Nexter Extension?